gabrielmiller/gabrielmiller.org/README.md

    - `s3:PutObject`
  - the ability to import a cert into acm:
    - `acm:ImportCertificate`
- - the ability to generate a certificate with certbot's DNS challenge through route53:
+ - cloudflare token with permission for `Zone -> DNS -> Edit` in order to generate a certificate with certbot's DNS challenge
-   - `route53:GetChange`
-   - `route53:ChangeResourceRecordSets`
-   - `route53:ListHostedZones`

  I've extracted these credentials into environment variables in non-committed files named `.env.staging` and `.env.production`.
-These live in each of the following directories:
+As of right now these live in each of the following directories in the root of this codebase:
   - `backend` - credentials for read access on the privately accessible s3 bucket, ec2 ssh access, tls certificate local paths, paths to various things inside ec2 instance, supporting properties for api.
   - `cert` - credentials for access to import certificates to acm.
 Additionally the paths of the certs certbot generates by default and the ARN of the certificate in question.
   - `dns` - credentials for certbot to complete the dns challenge to generate a wildcard tls certificate.
 Additionally, the domain names to provide certbot, and the email address to use with the registration.
   - `frontend` - credentials for write access on the publicly accessible static content s3 bucket and cloudfront caching configuration.
   - `stories` - credentials for write access on the privately accessible image s3 bucket.